 On this page, you'll find news about current and upcoming events and projects, as well as some noteworthy items from the recent past.

 My friend Marsha Harris invited me to participate in The Crooked Road Dulcimer Festival this year at Ferrum College in Ferrum, VA.
-This will be my first time there.
-It looks like a great time, with a great lineup of instructors.
+This will be my second time there.
+I had a wonderful experience last year, and this year's festival promisses to be another great one, with a great lineup of instructors.
 For more info:

 I'll be back at Kentucky Music Week this year.
 It's always a great time, with over 150 classes to choose from, and an impressive roster of faculty.
 For more info: